wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+New Coupon Related Widgets released for Smart Reporter Beta and compatibility with new versions of WordPress, WooCommerce & WP e-Commerce, recommended upgrade.

 = 2.0.1 =
 Important update for minor fixes related to widgets in Smart Reporter Beta (Woocommerce), recommended upgrade.